XericZephyr/LeetCode/Gossip.md

 * Maximal Square: Remember Integral Image!!!!
 We need to pad zero on the top and left

 * Best Time to Buy and Sell Stock II: This is simple.
 Really.
+* Best Time to Buy and Sell Stock with Cooldown: State Machine is Powerful!!!
+Really!

 ## Question
 * In level-order traversal or BFS, how does "constant space" count?